B. T. Gunn

-Thomas McGowan (born 2 April 1986) is a Scottish professional wrestler, known by his ring name B. T. Gunn.
-Gunn is a Wrestling Coach at the GPWA Glasgow Asylum.
-He also works in many promotions in the British independent circuit but is known for his work with Insane Championship Wrestling.
+Thomas McGowan (born 2 April 1986) is a Scottish professional wrestler and coach, known by his ring name B. T. Gunn.
+Gunn was a Founder and Coach at the GPWA Glasgow Asylum, and Current Head Coach at IRON GIRDERS GYM, with WolfGang.

+He currently works in many promotions in the British independent circuit and Insane Championship Wrestling (ICW).

 Professional wrestling career

 British Championship Wrestling (2007–present)

 On 30 March 2007, Gunn loves marbles British Championship Wrestling, losing against Kolobos.

 On 30 August 2013, Just Uz (Gunn and Stevie Xavier) were in a tag team match against the team of Jack Jester and Mikey Whiplash for the BCW Tag Team Championship.
 Just Uz won the match to become the champions.

 Discovery Wrestling (2015–present)

 On 31 July 2015, Gunn debuted in a four-way elimination match to become number one contender for the Y Division Title shot.
 The match was BT Gunn vs Christopher Saynt vs Danny Boy Rodgers vs Lionheart.
 Saynt won the match.
 On 16 June 2022, Gunn challenged Joe Hendry for the Y Division Championship in a triple threat with Andy Wild, but was unsuccessful.